 Hohe Tauern Wilderness

-The 6 728 ha Hohe Tauern Wilderness is located in the south-western part of National Park Hohe Tauern, Salzburg.
-The Hohe Tauern Wilderness is a landscape as it used to be all over the Alps after the last ice age, about 12 000 years ago.
+The 6 728 ha Hohe Tauern Wilderness is located in the south-western part of National Park Hohe Tauern, Austria.
+The Hohe Tauern Wilderness is a landscape which used to be all over the Alps after the last ice age, about 12 000 years ago.
 It is a large contiguous piece of Wilderness and it includes several important habitats types, such as abandoned alpine pastures, bare rocks, glaciers and freshly exposed land after glacier retreat.

 The preservation of alpine and glaciated Wilderness has been targeted as a priority and the natural rewilding is the main tool for the preservation of Hohe Tauern Wilderness.